bschulz81/AcceleratedLinearAlgebra/development/openmp/readme.txt

 2) Add options for the linear algebra functions such that most of them can use the message passing interface as well as the gpu then for local work.
 3) add functions for statistics, function minimization, auto differentiation, optimization, differential equations

+By 16.09.25
+Speed improvements in the datastruct class for the supspanmatrix, subspan, row and column extraction methods, and the matrix multiplication.
+The column and row methods have now rank reducing and rank preserving forms The printtensor method now works with device data too The mdspan class can now work with device pointers.
+The mdspan class has a mapping manager that is shared among instances and provides book keeping to prevent overlapping mappings, which are forbidden in the openmp standard.
+The mdspan data class can now create data purely on device.
+The code of the mdspan and mdspan_data and datastruct classes was significantly polished, improved and tested for various parameters and circumstances.
+The test application demonstrates more basic matrix and tensor access on device and on host.

 By 09.09.25
 Fixed the class in datastruct.h to accomodate for column major matrices in addition to the rowmajor case which was used in the algorithms earlier.
 I added test cases for column major data